About the Digital Ageing Atlas

 To compile the background information for the database the following sources where used:

 The anatomical (tissue) data was sourced from eVOContology.org (Adele Kruger, Oliver Hofmann, Piero Carninci, Yoshihide Hayashizaki and Winston Hide.
 Simplified ontologies allowing comparison of developmental mammalian gene expression.
-Genome Biology 2007, 8:R229), although this has been edited to suit the purposes of the database.
+Genome Biology 2007, 8:R229.), although this has been edited to suit the purposes of the database.

-A combination of sources were used to fetch this information.
+A combination of sources where used to fetch this information.
 The Entrez Gene database was used to gather basic gene information, Gene Ontology terms and external links.
 HomoloGene was used for the gene orthologues.
 The NCBI Taxonomy database was used to gather the correct taxonomy information.

 Bibliographic data was constructed by fetching a basic data from the NCBI PubMed database where available.